serverlessworkflow/specification/specification.md

 </details>

 Used to define event correlation rules.
-Only usable for 'consumed' event definitions.
+Only usable for `consumed` event definitions.

-The "contextAttributeName" parameters defines the name of the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).
+The `contextAttributeName` property defines the name of the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).
-The "contextAttributeValue" parameters defines the value of the defined the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).
+The `contextAttributeValue` property defines the value of the defined the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).

 #### State Definition